 Here we are, afloat on the sea of our time, holding onto our dreams.
 Clinging to music, the soul of our lives.
-These are the songs we’ve been gathering, the storm we’ve been chasing.
-This is us, from the inside out.

 The Paint Shop and the Art Gallery